This content was published: March 14, 2022. Phone numbers, email addresses, and other information may have changed.

 Scientific artist enrolls at PCC to begin a new journey in science and math

-Photos and Story by
+Photos and story by James Hill

 Sienna Cenere is a scientific artist.
-In her studio in North Portland, her artwork may look like a pointillism drawing, but up close one can see that her marks are all numbers or scientific equations drawn meticulously by hand
+In her studio in North Portland, her artwork may look like a pointillism drawing, but up close one can see that her marks are all numbers or scientific equations drawn meticulously by hand.

 Her pieces, which feature micron pen on watercolor wash, or hand engravings on scratchboard, wood or copper, can take upwards of 100 hours to draw and usually a month to a year of research.
 The data is pulled from Cenere’s independent research and is selected to tell the scientific story of the subject.
 For example, she drew a human heart with cardiac equations like stroke volume, cardiac output and ejection fraction.